Leer | Learn

 A collection of the best books for learning Afrikaans

 When I started learning in 1998 internet shopping was very new and the range of materials was quite limited.
 Linguaphone was the high end of language self-study and so was really quite expensive.
-(I did finally get a copy on Ebay at a good price.)
+(I did finally get a copy on Ebay really quite cheaply.)
 The few cassettes I could buy were just key phrases spoken in stilted Afrikaans which to be fair were quite funny – my favourite was a rather austere and sombre voice slowly intoning “Meneer” at the start of many sentences.

 Without any audio I had to rely on the pronunciation guide which was not always straightforward without a sound file; for example, o/oo is pronounced “like oo in loot but followed by a rapidly spoken w with lips pouted”.
 Later editions came with accompanying CDs and the grammar explanations were expanded to give more detail.